Shared experiences in mixed reality

 Consider your experiences as one of these categories of time:

-Some reasons why this question is important because it influences:
+This question is important because it influences:

 - Object and environment persistence.
 For example: Storing the states so they can be retrieved.